Find high quality parts at an affordable price HERE!

 Solution:

-This has happened often enough for Mitsubishi to issue a recall on 2006-2012 models of the Outlander.
-To repair the problem, you will need to replace the sunroof glass, which you can find on our parts list.
-You will also need to ensure that you have a tough bonding material to ensure that the sunroof glass is safe and remains in place.
+This issue has occurred frequently enough for Mitsubishi to issue a recall on 2006-2012 models of the Outlander.
+To fix the problem, you will need to replace the sunroof glass, which can be found on our parts list.
+You will also need to ensure that you use a durable bonding material to keep the sunroof glass secure and in place.

 Difficulty level